sanchez619/memory_gates/README.md

 The Header element is absolute and does always stays visible, even after scrolling downwards.
 This feature ensures that the user would always have access to all pages.

 Title:

-*The title represents the brand name and uses a different font from the rest of the header.
+* The title represents the brand name and uses a different font from the rest of the header.
-*It contains an a-element back to the index.html.
+* It contains an a-element back to the index.html.
 This way, the main message of the website is always just one click away.

 ### Navigation Bar

 Checkbox

-*The checkbox is represented via the image of a Torii.
+* The checkbox is represented via the image of a Torii.
-*It is position to the right of the screen, where you would find the burger icon on other webpages.
+* It is position to the right of the screen, where you would find the burger icon on other webpages.
-*The Torii enforces the visual imagery of the website, as the user would likely search for the menu in that area of the page.
+* The Torii enforces the visual imagery of the website, as the user would likely search for the menu in that area of the page.
-*it disappears on larger devices in order not to distract from the hero image.
+* it disappears on larger devices in order not to distract from the hero image.

-Navigation Bar:
+Navigation Bar
 Dropdown Menu (below 768px):

-*The menu is kept simple - keeping the focus on the hero images.
+* The menu is kept simple - keeping the focus on the hero images.
-*A click on the Torii gate will make it appear and disappear.
+* A click on the Torii gate will make it appear and disappear.
-*The three menu items - 'Mnemonics', 'Services' and 'Build a Gate' - connect to the other informative or interactive webpages.
+* The three menu items - 'Mnemonics', 'Services' and 'Build a Gate' - connect to the other informative or interactive webpages.
-*The active webpage changes its color to a lighter red to indicate the user's location on the website.
+* The active webpage changes its color to a lighter red to indicate the user's location on the website.

 Integrated Menu (769px+)

-*The menu items are integrated into the header in order not to distract from the hero image.
+* The menu items are integrated into the header in order not to distract from the hero image.
-*The position is kept on the right side of the page not to confuse the user.
+* The position is kept on the right side of the page not to confuse the user.
-*They remain the function to switch color when active.
+* They remain the function to switch color when active.
-*On laptops and larger screen sizes, the color also changes when the user hovers the mouse above the item.
+* On laptops and larger screen sizes, the color also changes when the user hovers the mouse above the item.

 Hero Images:

-*The Hero images are the main focus of the webpages.
+* The Hero images are the main focus of the webpages.
 They serve two functions:
   *create a consistent Japanese mythical imagery.
   *present fitting visual representations for the topic of each website.
-*They fit the entire viewscreen when accessing the site and define the viewers first impression.
+* They fit the entire viewscreen when accessing the site and define the viewers first impression.
-*The informative webpages all contain a cover text, which communicates the main intention of each webpage.
+* The informative webpages all contain a cover text, which communicates the main intention of each webpage.

 ### Footer

-*The footer contains the icons for the most common social media websites.
+* The footer contains the icons for the most common social media websites.
-*They will/would then connect the user to the social media webpages of Memory Gates.
+* They will/would then connect the user to the social media webpages of Memory Gates.
-*Nothing else was added.
+* Nothing else was added.
 Any other information or text would distract the user from processing the information and the imagery on the webpages.

 Fonts:

-*In order to enhance the artistry of the images, I decided to use two additional fonts which would add an "elegant" feeling, based on my perception.
+* In order to enhance the artistry of the images, I decided to use two additional fonts which would add an "elegant" feeling, based on my perception.
-*For the headlines, the font "Taviraj" is used.
+* For the headlines, the font "Taviraj" is used.
-*All other text appears in the font "Raleway."
+* All other text appears in the font "Raleway."
-*Both fonts can be found on Google Font.
+* Both fonts can be found on Google Font.

 ## **Individual Page Features**